-The Chassidic Shul in Buitenkant Street - to Arthur's Road Congregation
+Chassidic Community established 1897 - 1953 moved to Arthur's Road Sea Point

-And there was yet another Chassidic shul in District Six (maybe more) that moved up the mountain to Vredehoek and then round the mountain to Sea Point.
+And there was yet another orthodox shul in District Six (maybe there were more) The Chassidic shul moved up the mountain from Buitenkamp Street to Vredehoek and then round the mountain to Sea Point.
 Gwynne Robins, (née Schrire) said that the Arthur's Road Congregation in Sea Point had started its life in August 1897 as the Beth Hamedrash Yeshurin at 23 Buitenkant Street, District Six.
 Around 1914 it became the Chabad Shul.
-Not all the congregants were originally Chassidim by birth or by conviction, in fact nearly all of them were strongly Misnagid (opposers of